doofin/OpenNRE-PyTorch/README.md

 ```
 ## Dataset

+protoc --proto_path=. --python_out=.
+Document.proto

+python2 protobuf2json.py .

+Then you will get `train.json`, `test.json` and their reading-friendly version `train-reading-friendly.json` and `test-reading-friendly.json`.
+Besides, we've provided `nyt_word_vec.json` and `rel2id.json`, which you will need for OpenNRE.

 ### NYT10 Dataset

 NYT10 is a distantly supervised dataset originally released by the paper "Sebastian Riedel, Limin Yao, and Andrew McCallum.
 Modeling relations and their mentions without labeled text.".
 Here is the download [link](http://iesl.cs.umass.edu/riedel/ecml/) for the original data.